Akuli/python-tutorial/basics/variables.md

 ```

 There are also words that cannot be used as variable names
-because they have a special meaning.
-They are called **keywords**, and
+because they are reserved by Python itself and have a special meaning.
-we can run `help('keywords')` to see the full list if we want to.
+They are called **keywords**, and we can run `help('keywords')`
+to see the full list if we want to.
 We'll learn to use most of them later in this tutorial.
 Trying to use a
 keyword as a variable name causes a syntax error.